Skip to content

 What is a Cornea?

 The cornea is the outermost part of the eye.
 It is made up of many layers of thin cells.
 It is clear, therefore we are not able to see it.
-The first structure of the eye we perceive is the iris which is the colored area: brown, blue, or green are the normal colors.
+The iris, the eye’s first visible structure, is typically brown, blue, or green.

 The cornea is masterfully crafted by nature.
 Even the most expensive man-made lenses cannot match its accuracy of function and self-preservation.
 The smoothness and shape of the cornea is critically important to its proper functioning as well its transparency.
-If either the surface level of smoothness or the quality of the cornea is altered, vision will come to be compromised.
+If the cornea’s smoothness or quality changes, vision is compromised.

-Although appearing to be one clear membrane, the cornea is really composed of five distinct layers of tissue, each with its own function.
+Though appearing as one clear membrane, the cornea has five distinct layers, each with a unique function.
 The slim outer layer, or epithelium, is a dependable obstacle against corneal infection.
 It normally has to be damaged before an infectious bacteria or virus can enter between the layers of the cornea.
 Just below this layer is a fibrous band called Bowman’s membrane.
 It is important for the integrity of the cornea.

 The third layer called the stroma is constructed from collagen, a connective tissue.
 This forms eighty percent of the cornea.
 Besides collagen fibrils, there are cells called keratocytes.
 The density of the fibres is higher towards the Bowman’s membrane.
 Below the stroma is again a fibrous layer.
 This is termed as Descemet’s membrane.
 It is the scaffolding for the innermost layer of cells called Endothelium cells.